Woody Aragón: Performer

 Aragón is one of the magic stars in Hollywood's Magic Castle where he regularly performs, and was nominated in 2015 as "Close-up magician of the year".

 He has performed in front of celebrities such as Steve Buscemi, Jorge García, and Conan O'Brien.
 He frequently attends and performs in magic conventions around the world such as: USA, Canada, Uruguay, Colombia, United Kingdom, France, Italy, Portugal, Hungary, Finland, Germany, Belgium, Japan and Taiwan.

 In Spain, Aragón, together with two other Spanish magicians, Miguel Ángel Gea and Pepo Capel, founded the Enchanted Theater in Madrid.
 The Enchanted Theatre is a theatre specially created for close up magic shows.
 He regularly performs in this theatre.

 Prizes

 Aragón was the International Federation of Magic Societies (FISM) (Fédération Internationale des Sociétés Magiques) champion in North America in 2011, followed by European FISM championship in 2014, he was disqualified in the World FISM championship in 2015 in Rimini, as he exceeded the allotted time by 6 seconds.

 Aragón was card magic champion in Spain in 2005 and obtained the Ascanio Prize in 2006.
-He was the first Spanish magician to obtain the prestigious prize "Ron MacMillan" in London's International Magic Convention (2011), as well as the one of the few Spanish magicians to be nominated as Magician of the year 2016 by the Hollywood's Academy of Magical Arts.
+He was the first Spanish magician to obtain the prestigious prize "Ron MacMillan" in London's International Magic Convention (2011), as well as one of the few Spanish magicians to be nominated as Magician of the year 2016 by Hollywood's Academy of Magical Arts.